eegtools/eegtools-matlab-pipeline/README.md

   * Insert custom marks (e.g. spindles, k-complexes) and sleep staging (alternative to Hume)
   * Convert sleep marks into EEGLab events (for a better integration in EEGLab processing)
   * Add a sleep stage field to the EEG.event structure to label the sleep stage of each event
+  * Computation of spectrogram and sleep statistics
+  * Automatic detection of sleep spindles and k-complexes (using HUME and/or EEGLab toolbox) and export of related features (e.g. duration) in textual format

 ## First-time Installation